alficles/composite-claims/composite-claims.md

 This token is intended for any audience except "example.com".

 Complex relationshops can also be described using the claims in combination.
-The "geohash" claim [GEOHASH] describes a geographical region.
+The "geohash" claim [@?CTA5009A] describes a geographical region.
 For example:

 ```
 {